Modern Slavery and Human Trafficking Statement 2026/27

 For further information regarding this statement, email: [email protected]

-This statement was approved by the Board of Alzheimer’s Society in March 2023.
+This statement was approved by the Board of Alzheimer’s Society on 18 March 2026.